Currently at the gallery

 ÉVÈNEMENT : SAMEDI 16 MAI 2026 – VERNISSAGE ET CONCERT

-Pascale Meley et Jean-Marie Ponty Fourrel, nièces de Bernard Ponty, interprèteront :
+Pascale Meley et Jeanne-Marie Ponty Fourrel, nièces de Bernard Ponty, interprèteront :

 Clara Schumann – Drei Romanzen op 22